22

 Here’s a very short example with English translations.

-Here’s a website in Japanese that I often use when writing my New Year Cards.
+Here’s a website in Japanese that I often use for reference when writing my new year cards.

 Feature 4: Lottery

-Japanese New Year Cards have not only the purpose to wish a “Happy New Year”, but also enable the people who receive cards to take part in a lottery using the numbers that are printed on each and every card! .gif)
+Japanese New Year Cards have not only the purpose to wish a “Happy New Year”, but also enable the people who receive cards to take part in a lottery using the numbers that are printed on the back of each and every card!

 Here are some of the prizes you can win and also the winning numbers.